 - complex intersections.

 Bike maintenance skills

 This fun, interactive workshop takes the mystery out of the bicycle.
 It will show you how to do a basic inspection to ensure your bike is in safe working order, how to clean your bike and make minor adjustments, and how to fix the dreaded flat tyre.

 The course can be tailored for either beginner or more advanced material depending on the prior knowledge of the participants.
 Participants are encouraged to bring along their own bikes so they can become familiar with the mechanics of their own bike.

-Please try to arrive 15 minutes before the course start time so you can settle in and get ready.
+- Please try to arrive 15 minutes before the course start time.

 What to bring

 - Bikes and helmets will be available for those who have requested one.
 If possible bring your own bike and helmet with you so they can be safety checked.